songmuhan/cse138-distributedsystem-sp2021/lecture01.md

 ![definition](figure/lecture01/1.jpeg)

-The first question of distributed system is **what is a distributed system?**.
+The first question of distributed system is **what is a distributed system?**

 By the definition of martin kleppmann (author of the famous book DDIA, Designing Data-Intensive Applications), **A distributed system is**